jakubBone/Client-Server-Application/README.md

 Client: The client-side application that establishes a connection with the server, sends requests, and receives responses
 Server: The server-side application that handles incoming client connections, processes requests, and sends back responses
-Utils: Various utility classes for operations like JSON conversion, user interaction, and screen displaying User Management: Contains classes and functionality related to users, including user data, admin operations, and user management
-Mail System: Contain the mail-related features, with classes that manage mail details and individual mailboxes
+Utils: Various utility classes for handler like JSON conversion, user interaction, and screen displaying User Management: Contains classes and functionality related to users, including user data, admin handler, and user management Mail System: Contain the mail-related features, with classes that manage mail details and individual mailboxes

 ## Project Overview
 The application allows the client to send various requests to the server, which processes them and responds accordingly.
 Here are the main features:

 Authentication: The client can register, log in, and log out.
-The server handles authentication and authorization Mailbox Operations: The client can send messages, read from the mailbox, and perform other related operations Admin Functions: The server includes admin capabilities for updating user data and other administrative tasks
+The server handles authentication and authorization Mailbox Operations: The client can send messages, read from the mailbox, and perform other related handler Admin Functions: The server includes admin capabilities for updating user data and other administrative tasks

 ## How to Run